 Mackerel, salmon and sardines are all sources of essential fatty acids (EFAs) omega-3s, which UK researchers found increased anti-inflammatory bacteria in the microbiome and may help directly resolve inflammation.

-Nuts are a source of required omega-6 EFA, which can be inflammatory in excess.
-Walnuts have a balance of omega-6 and omega-3, and research has shown they promote anti-inflammatory microbes.
-Research found that walnut oil reduced inflammation in a mouse model of MS.
+Nuts are a source of required omega 6 EFA, which can be inflammatory in excess.
+Walnuts have a balance of omega 6 and omega-3, and research has shown they promote antiinflammatory microbes.

 Seeds are another great source of EFAs.
 Some seeds, such as flax and chia seeds have a high anti-inflammatory omega-3 content.